V-i-x-x/AMSI-BYPASS/README.md

-## One liner Signature Bypass for the bypass
+## One liner Signature Bypass for the AMSI BYPASS

 ✅ Undetected => More info in AvBypassTricks Folder